dora-rs/dora/README.md

   </tbody>
 </table>

-## Introduction

 This is yet another ROS2 client library written in Rust.
 I have implemented it independent of the ament or colcon.
 By using proc-macro to generate message-type and service-type code, crate dependency resolution can now be completed in `cargo`.
-This was inspired by [rosrust](https://github.com/adnanademovic/rosrust).
+This was inspired by [rosrust](https://github.com/adnanademovic/rosrust)

-## Development environment

-- OS: Ubuntu 20.04
-- ROS2: Foxy
-- rustc: 1.54.0 (stable)

 ## Supporting features